Write your search in the input below and press enter.

 Tips to help

 • Communicate with coaches regularly.
-When playing 2 or more sports at the same time it is very important to communicate with coaches about potential time conflicts so that he coach can responsibly coach his or her team.
+When playing 2 or more sports at the same time it is very important to communicate with coaches about potential time conflicts so that the coach can responsibly lead his or her team.
 Additionally, kids who compete on multiple teams need to be aware and respect the fact that coaches may give other kids who have exclusively committed to the team more playing time and/or other advantages.

 • Develop time management skills.
-Juggling multiple team schedules is no easy task, making time management an important life skill for young athletes to learn.
+Juggling multiple team schedules is no easy task, making time management an important life skill for young athletes to develop.
 Kids need to learn how to factor in getting prepared for practices and games, arranging rides and calculating drive time, and making sure to budget time to successfully complete other life tasks.

 • Prioritize school and rest.
 Kids who play multiple sports are often pressed for time, but school will always need to take top priority (if for no other reason to remain eligible to compete).
 Kids also need to learn the importance of rest, and make sure to prioritize time in their schedule where they can unwind and give their minds and bodies a break.